NavyaG-lab/Tech-writer/primer.md

   * TODO: dev workflow overview

 ## Sonar overview
-  * Sonar is a static frontend (written in pure JavaScript) that interfaces with Metapod's GraphQL API to give visibility into the datasets that are tracked by Metapod.
+  * [Sonar](https://github.com/nubank/sonar-js) is a static frontend (written in pure JavaScript) that interfaces with Metapod's GraphQL API to give visibility into the datasets that are tracked by Metapod.
   * To access Sonar, you need to have `metapod-admin` scope, which you can request in #access-request channel on Slack.
 The reason for this is that the same scope gives you access to run mutations via Metapod's GraphQL API (potentially destructive).
 TODO: We can separate the query path from the mutation path in the future to relax this requirement.
   * [Nubank's Sonar URL](https://backoffice.nubank.com.br/sonar-js/) (requires VPN)
+  * You can access the sonar output for a given metapod transaction by placing the transaction id in the URL: https://backoffice.nubank.com.br/sonar-js/#/sonar-js/transactions/2d1a7d12-0023-5de5-a437-36409b45f4c2

 ## Monitoring run latency / cost [UPDATE REQUIRED]
   * We currently store metrics on how much total CPU time it costs to compute each dataset in the DAG using InfluxDB, and we use Grafana to visualize the data stored there.